CircuitVerse/Interactive-Book/docs/flipflop/flipflops.md

 In second module, we can directly implement the flip-flop, which is edge sensitive.
 In this module, let us discuss the following flip-flops using second method.

-## Differences between aatches and flip-flops
+## Differences between latches and flip-flops

 | Latches       | Flip-flops     |